My journey with the Masters

 I had to rediscover ‘my style’ and learn about developments in oil painting materials and all those mediums which have changed since 1972.
 I decided to start off by going to workshops with a few very good tutors.

 Because I am a teacher in adult art education with 40 years’ experience, I am more than equipped to teach beginners and intermediate artists, so I have been teaching oil painting.
-I have been on two courses at Norfolk Painting School (NPS) under Martin Kinnear and was very impressed with Martin’s talent and incredible technical knowledge.
-I did ‘Simply Oils’ studying Edward Seago and then a JMW Turner course, both of which I will blog about fairly soon.
+I have been on two courses under Martin Kinnear and was very impressed with Martin’s talent and incredible technical knowledge.

 Where am I going?

 I love contemporary landscape, but I still have the quest of learning as much as possible about what oil paints can do and how best to develop my style.
-At NPS there is a one-year diploma course studying the work of the masters by copying their work (in true traditional atelier style) using modern materials to get similar results.
+At NPS (Norfolk Painting School) there is a one-year diploma course studying the work of the masters by copying their work (in true traditional atelier style) using modern materials to get similar results, for which I have enrolled.

 Preparation and Packing: